-Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.
+Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges.

 Please see the sample journal entry and the journal entry rubric on the following pages for more information and guidance.

 Sample Journal Entry